 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Name seven sources of shame.
+-List seven sources of shame.

--Name two methods that facilitate healing internalized shame.
+-Discuss two methods that facilitate shame.

--Name three ways shame is manifested.
+-Explain three ways shame is manifested on Male Depression.

 -Explain on what does the problem with negative predictions goes beyond the prediction itself often lies.